cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code XII*

-From the declaration in Code XII, the DO load balancer will only exist if the environment is a production environment.
+From the declaration in *Code XII*, the Digital Ocean load balancer will only exist if the environment is a production environment.
 Terraform also support operations like `!=, >, <, >=, <= && || !`.

 **Comments**

 One useful part of Terraform is its support for comments.
 I'm not going to stress the need for code commenting as this one is pretty obvious.
-In Code I, we have a `#todo`, this is an example of a comment and this is a single line comment.
+In *Code I*, we have a `#todo`, this is an example of a comment and this is a single line comment.
 Terraform also supports multi line comments and they are wrapped in `/* */` as seen below
 {% highlight javascript %}
 /*
 This is a multi